 The University has a Complaints Procedure to help us address issues when a student feels that a service we provide has fallen below the standard they expect.
 OSCCA is responsible for investigating and responding to complaints that reach Stage 2 (formal stage) of the complaints procedure.

 The University has an Academic Appeals Procedure, which in certain circumstances allows students to ask for a review of a decision relating to academic progress or an award.
 OSCCA is responsible for dealing with University level academic appeals.

-OSCCA manages the implementation of Senate Regulation 6, which covers the professional suitability, academic and non-academic misconduct of students.
+OSCCA manages the implementation of Senate Regulation 6, which covers academic and non-academic misconduct of students; and Senate Regulation 14, which covers professional suitability.
 The team is also responsible for investigating cases of non-academic misconduct.